Erika2422/Erika2422/README.md

 - 👋 Hi, I’m Erika Galvis

-🌱 I'm taking my small leaps in web development and IT support. 📫 ⚡ I am looking to collaborate on creative social projects.
+🌱 I'm taking my small leaps in web development and IT support.
+📫 ⚡ I am looking to collaborate on creative social projects.
-✨I am currently learning IT support. ✨🌱
+✨ I am currently learning IT support. ✨🌱

 <!---